 Hibbett Sports, Inc. is an athletic specialty retailer operating in small to mid-sized markets, predominantly in the South, Southwest, Mid-Atlantic and Midwest regions of the United States.
 Hibbett Sports stores provide an extensive selection of premium brand footwear, apparel and team sports equipment, emphasizing convenient locations and a high level of customer service.
-As of January 30, 2016, we operated a total of 1,044 stores in 33 states composed of 1,024 Hibbett Sports stores and 20 Sports Additions athletic shoe stores.
+As of January 28, 2017, we operated a total of 1,078 stores in 35 states composed of 1,059 Hibbett Sports stores and 19 Sports Additions athletic shoe stores.

 The Hibbett Sports store is our primary retail format and growth vehicle and is an approximately 5,000 square foot store located primarily in strip centers which are frequently influenced by a Wal-Mart store.
-Our Hibbett Sports store base consisted of 821 stores located in strip centers, 23 free-standing stores and 200 enclosed mall locations.
+Our Hibbett Sports store base consisted of 847 stores located in strip centers, 24 free-standing stores and 188 enclosed mall locations.
 We expect to continue to grow our store base in strip centers versus enclosed malls.
-We do not expect that the average size of our stores opening in Fiscal 2017 will vary significantly from the average size of stores opened in Fiscal 2016.
+We do not expect that the average size of our stores opening in Fiscal 2018 will vary significantly from the average size of stores opened in Fiscal 2017.

 Hibbett operates on a 52- or 53-week fiscal year ending on the Saturday nearest to January 31 of each year.
-The consolidated statements of operations for Fiscal 2016, Fiscal 2015 and Fiscal 2014 included 52 weeks of operations.
-Fiscal 2017 will include 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2017, Fiscal 2016 and Fiscal 2015 included 52 weeks of operations.
+Fiscal 2018 will include 53 weeks of operations.
 We became a public company in October 1996.

-Fiscal 2016 experienced a total company-wide square footage increase of 5.7%.
-Our plan for Fiscal 2017 is to increase total company-wide square footage by 5% to 6%.
-To supplement new store openings, we continue to expand high performing stores, increasing the square footage in 16 existing stores in Fiscal 2016 for an average increase in square footage of 37%.
+Fiscal 2017 experienced a total company-wide square footage increase of 2.8%.
+Our plan for Fiscal 2018 is to increase total company-wide square footage by approximately 2%.
+To supplement new store openings, we continue to expand high performing stores, increasing the square footage in 8 existing stores in Fiscal 2017 for an average increase in square footage of 39%.

-In Fiscal 2016, comparable store sales were approximately flat, although footwear experienced a mid-single digit comparable store gain.
-For Fiscal 2017, comparable store sales are expected to increase in the low-single digit range.
-We expect merchandise margin to be approximately flat, and expect overall gross profit rate to decline slightly as we incur logistics expenses related to our omni-channel initiative.
-Store occupancy expenses are expected to be relatively flat as a percentage of net sales.
+In Fiscal 2017, comparable store sales increased 0.2%, although footwear experienced a mid-single digit comparable store sales gain.
+For Fiscal 2018, comparable store sales are expected to increase in the low-single digit range.
+We expect overall gross margin rate to be relatively flat, although merchandise margin is expected to decline as we start to incur freight costs associated with our store-to-home and e-commerce initiatives.
+Logistics and store occupancy expenses are expected to decrease as a percentage of net sales due to leverage gained from comparable store sales.

-We expect operating, selling and administrative rates to increase as a percentage of net sales in Fiscal 2017, primarily due to expenses associated with our omni-channel initiative, overall improvements in our information technology capability and increased health care costs.
+We expect operating, selling and administrative expenses to increase as a percentage of net sales in Fiscal 2018.
+This is primarily due to expenses associated with our e-commerce initiative, including on-going development costs, third party support costs, pre-launch website marketing and additions to our digital team.
 We also expect to continue to generate sufficient cash to enable us to expand and remodel our store base, to enable capital expenditures including technology upgrade projects and to repurchase our common stock under our stock repurchase program.

 Comparable store net sales data for the periods presented reflects sales for our traditional format Hibbett Sports and Sports Additions stores open throughout the period and the corresponding period of the prior fiscal year.
 If a store remodel, relocation or expansion results in the store being closed for a significant period of time, its sales are removed from the comparable store base until it has been open a full 12 months.
+When we begin sales through our e-commerce channel, we will recognize these sales as a component of comparable store sales.